sanketda/Azure_EndtoEnd_DataEngineer_Project/README.md

-**Requiremtnts**
+**Analyse the below points-**

-1. SQL
+1. Total Pizza sold
-2. Azure Data Factory
-3. Azure Blob Storage
-4. Databricks
-5. Pyspark
+2. Total Orders
+3. Sum of order_id by pizza name
+4. Sum of order_id by pizza size
+5. Sum of quantity by pizza_category
-6. Power-Bi
+6. isplay Monthly sales
+7. Category_wise sales